 It doesn’t matter if you’re preparing for your first interview or a seasoned professional.
 Job interviews are stressful each time – but they don’t have to be!
 By preparing answers in advance, you can enter the interview feeling more relaxed and at ease.
 Think of answers to common interview questions that may come up.
 Most important, focus on those questions that are uncomfortable or hard to answer.
 For example, find out how to answer “Why are you leaving your current job?” here.

-What are the dos and don’ts when answering “Tell me about yourself”?
+Dos and don’ts when answering “Tell me about yourself”

 - Share your expertise – Think of three or four of your best qualities and the times you presented these in your work.
 First, focus on your most prominent and unique valuable skills.
 Then, highlight your other strengths throughout the interview.